OpenDSA/OpenDSA/RST/en/PL/LambdaCalculus.rst

  Syntax of the Lambda Calculus
 ===============================

-Programs in the lambda calculus are called :term:`lambda expressions` (abbreviated :math:`\lambda exp`), of which there are only three kinds.
+Programs in the lambda calculus are called :dfn:`lambda expressions` (abbreviated :math:`\lambda exp`), of which there are only three kinds.
 In fact, here is a complete BNF grammar for the lambda
 calculus: